Get Free Solar Panel Quotes

 Data from aviation / transport company websites

-In 2019, Prince Charles jetted around 17 times by private plane, and twice in the RAF Voyager.
+In 2019, King Charles jetted around 17 times by private plane, and twice in the RAF Voyager.
 When you compare the CO2 emissions of a private jet and a commercial airliner, choosing which one to go for is a no-brainer.
 However, the family often requires chartering on these private jets for their own protection.

 Although the Royals need to make some drastic improvements to their travel habits, the eco-friendliness of their homes has improved massively over the years.